o-biotech/public-web-docs/docs/tutorials/cyton-biosensing-board.md

 hide_table_of_contents: true
 ---

-# Connecting OpenBCI's Cyton Hardware and Streaming Live Sensor Data with Fathym's IoT Ensemble
+# Connecting OpenBCI's Cyton Hardware and Streaming Live Sensor Data with Fathym's OpenBiotech

 ![Cyton Biosensing Board](https://www.fathym.com/iot/img/cyton_biosensing_board.png)

-In this tutorial, we will be taking OpenBCI’s Cyton Biosensing Board, reading its sensor datastreams, and sending real-time messages to Fathym's IoT Ensemble.
+In this tutorial, we will be taking OpenBCI’s Cyton Biosensing Board, reading its sensor datastreams, and sending real-time messages to Fathym's OpenBiotech.
 The Cyton allows you to gather 8-channels of scientifically-validated physiological data.

 ## Things you will need